 |How to get there||U4, Wien Hütteldorf from Schwedenplatz or U3, Wien Ottakring from Stefansplatz (plus tram No. 10), or bus 10A|

-|Ticket Price||From $10, depends on the package|
+|Ticket Price||From $10, depending on the package|

 |Opening hours||7 days a week, 10:00-17:00|

-The palace has more than 1,400 rooms, from which 45 can be visited, so there are several different tour types offered for visitors: grand tour, imperial tour or ground floor tour.
+The palace has more than 1,400 rooms, from which 45 can be visited, so there are several different tour types offered for visitors: grand tour, imperial tour, or ground floor tour.

 Schönbrunn (“beautiful spring”) was a popular hunting and recreational area for royals, long before anything was built there.
 The original idea was to build a hunting lodge, but gradually project grew to become a massive palace, which took its final shape and style in the 18th century.